kdbinsidebrains/site/_project/03-module.md

 ![moduleCreatePath](/assets/images/project/module/moduleCreatePath.png)

-If you already have a KDB Module you can import it the same way.
+If you already have a KDB Module, you can import it the same way.
 Just choose 'Import Module' and go through the same steps.
 {: .notice--info}